man reading about today's foreclosure numbers

 Planning to Retire?
 It Could Be Time To Make a Move. | MyKCM

 While home price growth varies by state and local area, the national average shows the typical homeowner who’s been in their house for five years saw it increase in value by over 50%.
 And the average homeowner who’s owned their home for 30 years saw it almost triple in value over that time.
-We here in Richmond have definitely seen healthy appreciation as of late.
+We here in Richmond and Midlothian have definitely seen healthy appreciation as of late.

 Consider Your Retirement Goals